Ample is one of the newer kids on the block in meal replacements, but the product has a hook: it’s all made from whole foods.

 Ample comes in two sizes, 400 calories and 600 calories, and we picked up a 600-calorie bottle.
 It contains 38 grams of protein, 38 grams of carbohydrates (14 grams of fiber, 6 grams of sugar), and 33 grams of fat (16 grams saturated fat).
 There’s no cholesterol at all.

 The vitamins and minerals are surprisingly scant.
 There’s 2 percent of the recommended daily intake of Vitamins A and C, 4 percent of your calcium, and 15 percent of your iron.
 That’s it.
-That’s not a bad hit of iron but that undeniably low in micronutrients.
+That’s not a bad hit of iron but for something that describes itself on the website as “perfect nutrition” it’s a little surprising.

 There are quite a few ingredients that I’ll try to separate by category.
 Note that this is Version 3.1.